MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/notifications/push-notifications-overview/index.md

     This step generates a `Server API Key` and a `Sender ID`.
     The generated values are used to identify the application by Google's GCM service in order to send notifications to the device.

-4. Select "Generate configuration file" and download **google-services.json**.
+4. Click "Generate configuration file" and download **google-services.json**.
 This file will be used later to configure Android application.
 5. In the MobileFirst Operations Console → **[your application] → Push → Push Settings**, add the GCM **Sender ID** and server **API Key** and click **Save**.

 #### Notes